|Title:||The Price Of Lightness|

 Andreas Altmann’s stereotypical preachings

-The other thing is that AA seems to be in the annoying habit of preaching to his readers.
-While following him around Southeast Asia, I learned that television is bad, the Abrahamitic religions are bad, automobiles are very bad and even the banning of cigarettes from public places can be considered as a bad thing (AA likes to smoke).
+Another thing that annoyed me is that Altmann seems to have the habit of preaching to his readers.
+While following him around Southeast Asia, I learned that television is bad, that the Abrahamitic religions are bad, that automobiles are bad, and that the banning of cigarettes from public places is bad.
+Needless to say that Altmann is a smoker.